adil-faiyaz98/streaming-platform/streaming-catalog-service/README.md

 ## Configuration

-### Application properties
+### Application.yml file

-Configure the application by editing the `src/main/resources/application.properties` file.

 ### Database

-The application uses PostgreSQL as the primary database and H2 for testing.
-Configure the database settings in the `application.properties` file.
+The application uses PostgreSQL as the primary database

 ## Endpoints